 FAQ About the Natural History Museum New York T. Rex Exhibit

 Q: Where is the T. rex exhibit located in the Natural History Museum?
 A: The T. rex exhibit is typically located in the Hall of Saurischian Dinosaurs on the fourth floor of the museum.
-However, it's always a good idea to check the museum map or ask a staff member for the most up-to-date location.
+That said, it's always a good idea to check the museum map or ask a staff member for the most up-to-date location.

 Q: Are there any special events or programs related to the T. rex exhibit?
 A: The Natural History Museum often hosts special events, lectures, and programs related to dinosaurs and paleontology.
 Check the museum's website for a schedule of upcoming events.